 Following the departure of Howard Cowley, a quick succession of managers tried to revive the fortunes of the club.
 However this did nothing to ensure success; in fact it had the opposite effect with relegation back to the First Division at the end of the 2009/10 campaign.
-A feature of the 2009/10 season was the forming of an ‘A’ team, managed by Simon Braine assisted by Mark Zienkowicz, which won the North & Mid-Hertfordshire League.
+A feature of the 2009/10 season was the forming of an ‘A’ team (the Reserve team having relocated to Arlesey Town), managed by Simon Braine who was assisted by Mark Zienkowicz and which won the North & Mid-Hertfordshire League Division 1 title.

 2010/11 saw our poor form continue, against a background of severe financial struggle which at one time threatened the survival of the club.
 This wasn’t helped by having three managers during the season, Phil Read, Rob Pattwell and Simon Braine.
 The latter, with the help of assistant manager Adam Fisher, helped to steer the club away from potentially ruinous relegation.
 Adam then moved on to Barton Rovers FC as their Assistant Manager.

 2012/13 saw manager Scott O'Donoghue working alongside Pablo Ardiles as his assistant.
 Scott left at the end of the season and was replaced by our former player and assistant manager Adam Fisher, assisted by another former player, Richard Teixiera.